gabihodoroaga/gcp-iap-jwt-validator/readme.md

 # gcp-iap-jwt-validator

-This a simple application that can validate if a request originate from IAP (Identity Aware Proxy).
-I can be used as sidecar in GKE.
+Simple application that can be used to validate if a request originates from IAP (Identity Aware Proxy) on GCP.

 You can check this tutorial [hodo.dev] to see how this can be used in GKE.

 ## How it works

-This app is a http server that validated the if the request originates from IAP and the following steps are performed:
+This app is a http server that validated the if the request originates from IAP.

+The following steps are performed in order to do the validation:

 - search for the authentication header ```X-Goog-IAP-JWT-Assertion```
 - if he header is not present returns 401